html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 The browser then gets to choose which one to load, based on a variety of factors, which might even include network speed, if the user-agent is smart enough (not currently implemented as far as I know).
-Instead of specifying Nx, you can also specify a certain device pixel density in dpi.
+Instead of specifying 1x or 2x, you can also specify a certain device pixel density in dpi.

 This works well, except browsers that don't support the `-webkit-image-set` will have no image as a result.
 Use a fallback (or